- Domestic US orders.

 SA2025 will have the latest safety features, but SA2020 helmets are still excellent and legal for years.
 If you’re doing autocross or HPDE, where impacts are less likely, an SA2020 might be enough.
 For wheel-to-wheel racing, the marginal safety gains of SA2025 could matter more.
 Snell recommends replacing helmets every 3-5 years due to material degradation (sunlight, sweat, etc.), so even a “new” SA2020 bought now will need replacing by 2030 anyway.
 If cash is tight, hunt for SA2020 closeouts; if you want longevity, wait for SA2025.

 As of June 2025, Snell hasn’t released the full technical specs for SA2025, which is typical until closer to the launch.
-But based on historical trends and early info, SA2025 is likely an incremental update over SA2020, aligning more closely with FIA 8859-2024 standards.
+But based on historical trends and early info, Snell SA2025 is likely an incremental update over SA2020, aligning more closely with FIA 8859-2024 standards.
 Expected changes include:

 - Better energy management: Improved protection for both low-speed and high-energy impacts, possibly with enhanced foam liners.